Aveglia/vAMPirus/helpmeoutsome.md

         --minSize                       Minimum size or representation for sequence to be considered in ASV generation

-        --clusterNuclID                 With --nOTU set, use this option to set a single percent similarity to cluster nucleotide sequences into OTUs by [ Example: --clusterNuclID .97 ]
+        --clusterNuclID                 With --ncASV set, use this option to set a single percent similarity to cluster nucleotide sequences into OTUs by [ Example: --clusterNuclID .97 ]

-        --clusterNuclIDlist             With --nOTU set, use this option to perform nucleotide clustering with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]
+        --clusterNuclIDlist             With --ncASV set, use this option to perform nucleotide clustering with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]

-        --clusterAAID                   With --pOTU set, use this option to set a single percent similarity for amino acid-based OTU clustering [ Example: --clusterAAID .97 ]
+        --clusterAAID                   With --pcASV set, use this option to set a single percent similarity for amino acid-based OTU clustering [ Example: --clusterAAID .97 ]

-        --clusterAAIDlist               With --pOTU set, use this option to perform amino acid-based OTU clustering with a comma separated list of percent similarities [ Example: --clusterAAIDlist .95,.96,.97,.98 ]
+        --clusterAAIDlist               With --pcASV set, use this option to perform amino acid-based OTU clustering with a comma separated list of percent similarities [ Example: --clusterAAIDlist .95,.96,.97,.98 ]

-        --minAA                         With --pOTU set, use this option to set the expected or minimum amino acid sequence length of open reading frames within your amplicon sequences
+        --minAA                         With --pcASV set, use this option to set the expected or minimum amino acid sequence length of open reading frames within your amplicon sequences

 ### Counts table options